 Research shows that beverages calories aren’t as satiating as food calories, so you’ll eat the same amount of food after drinking a beverage.
 On the other hand, smoothies are thicker and have more fiber than a glass of juice or other beverage so they tend to be more filling and appetite-suppressing.
 In fact, green smoothies with their high fiber content can be quite filling and satisfying.
 Plus, you have the added benefit of meeting a portion of your vegetable quota for the day.
 A green smoothie with a scoop of whey protein you whip up in the blender can be a quick breakfast on the go or a way to “refuel” after a workout.

 The Bottom Line?

-Sippping smoothies, especially green smoothies, is a good way to get protein, vitamins, minerals, fiber and antioxidants, but stay away from powdered smoothie mixes and smoothies from smoothie shops unless they make them with whole fruit and no added sugar.
+Sipping smoothies, especially green smoothies, is a good way to get protein, vitamins, minerals, fiber, and antioxidants, but stay away from powdered smoothie mixes and smoothies from smoothie shops unless they make them with whole fruit and no added sugar.
 Use smoothies as a way to get more vegetables by making green smoothies using your choice of veggies.
 To make a smoothie quickly and inexpensively, use frozen fruits and vegetables instead of fresh.
 They’re just as nutritious and don’t require cleaning or preparation.
 You can find a variety of smoothie and green smoothie recipes online or experiment by creating your own unique combinations for a low-calorie, nutritious breakfast or snack.

 Obes Rev. 2003 Nov;4(4):201-12.